 - Reduction or elimination of annoying habits such as head tossing. resisting the bit, and rearing.

 Without good dental health, your horse's performance and well-being are severely affected.
-Peak performance and harmony between horse and rider go [no-glossary]hand in hand with regular dental care and attention to any developing problems before they become serious enough to affect the horse's health or compromise its well-being.
+Peak performance and harmony between horse and rider go hand in hand with regular dental care and attention to any developing problems before they become serious enough to affect the horse's health or compromise its well-being.

 Learn more about Horse Dental Care